rrthomas/pforth/doc/ideas.md

 Heuristic for stopping unbounded code expansion: set some factor (e.g. 2) above which code will not be expanded over the unevaluated version.

+# Direct threading

+Use 4-byte addresses, with the bottom two bits as follows:

+00 - next word is code
+01 - next word is data
+10 - string follows (length in count byte)
+11 - end of code (EXIT) or native code/data follows

+Could use relative addressing.